Transylvania Colony: Settlement

 Prior to the signing of the Sycamore Shoals Treaty, Henderson had hired Daniel Boone, an experienced hunter, to travel to the Cherokee towns and to inform them of the upcoming negotiations.
 Boone had been in southeast Kentucky long before the founding of any Kentucky settlements.

 Afterward, Boone was hired to blaze what became known as the Wilderness Road, which went from southwestern Virginia north through the Cumberland Gap and into central Kentucky.
 During this trail-blazing expedition, Boone and his party suffered several Indian attacks.
-Along with a party of about thirty workers, Boone marked a path to the Kentucky River, where he established Boonesborough (near present-day Lexington, Kentucky), which was intended to be the capital of Transylvania.
+Along with a party of about thirty workers, Boone cleared a path from the Cumberland Gap to the Kentucky River, where he established Boone's Station (today Boonesborough) which was intended to be the capital of Transylvania.
 Unknown to Boone, Henderson led another expedition following in Boone's tracks, widening the path so travellers could bring through wagons.
-In addition to Boonesborough, other settlements, notably Harrodsburg, were established at this time.
+In addition to Boone's Station, other settlements, including Harrod's Town, Logan's Fort (formerly St. Asaph), Lexington and Kenton's Station (also called Limestone) were established at this time.
 Many of these settlers had come to Kentucky on their own initiative, and some of them refused to recognize Transylvania's authority.

 When Henderson arrived at Boonesborough fewer than a hundred people resided there.
 This population and a few other settlements in the area constituted the sparse concentration of white settlers in the isolated western wilderness.
 The settlers recognized their precarious situation.
 They not only faced significant Indian hostilities, but lacked adequate supplies and shelter.
 Notwithstanding these circumstances, Henderson urged settlers in the area to hold a constitutional convention.

 Henderson's plan involved the various settlements scattered across Transylvania sending delegates to Boonesborough, acting in the name of the people they represented and whose consent would justify the convention.
+Representatives from Harrod's Town, Boiling Spring (adjacent to Harrod's Town), Logan's Fort and Boone's Station attended.
 In May 1775, under the shade of a huge elm tree, a three-day convention met.
 In addition to passing nine bills dealing with immediate matters of governance, delegates drafted a compact that organized a frame of government, known as the Transylvania Compact.
 This plan included executive, legislative, and judicial branches.